harigovindhg/netflix-gpt/README.md

 ### Configure TailwindCSS in our project

 We will also use tailwind throughout our project, since we will not be using classic CSS

+### Formik (Forms without Hassle)

+In scenarios where we have huge forms with large number of fields, use Formik library to get form components